All Episodes

 When have I ever said anything different?

-I've never ever said that.
+I've never, ever said that.

-Was that an interview?
+Whatever that was, was that an interview?

 It's exactly what that was.